Cognitive Psychology Graduate Overview

 The Department of Psychology hosts a colloquium series which brings in world-renowned scholars from across all disciplines of Psychology.

 The Department of Psychology has a travel fund to facilitate students’ attendance at conferences to present their research.

 Syracuse University and the Syracuse community provide a wide array of facilities for learning including excellent research laboratories, computer facilities and libraries.
-Cognitive psychology faculty and their research labs collaborate with faculty in other departments and programs at Syracuse University and with researchers in Europe, China and Australia.
-The interdisciplinary Aging Studies Institute at Syracuse University, Neuroscience program, and the Center for Advanced Systems and Engineering are of special interest to some of the faculty and students in Cognition, Brain & Behavior.
+Cognitive psychology faculty and their research labs collaborate with faculty in other departments and programs at Syracuse University and with researchers in Europe, China, and Australia.
+The interdisciplinary Aging Studies Institute, Neuroscience program, and the Center for Advanced Systems and Engineering are of special interest to some of the faculty and students in the cognitive area.

 Mentoring Undergraduates in Research

 Cognitive psychology faculty and graduate students are committed to mentoring undergraduates in research.
-Undergraduates are co-authors on several conference presentation and publications resulting from these mentoring relationships.
+Undergraduates are co-authors on several conference presentations and publications resulting from these mentoring relationships.
 Graduate students have the opportunity to build their mentoring skills.
-Of particular importance, cognitive psychology faculty and students participate in the summer research program for underrepresented minority students (Psychology Research Initiative in Diversity Enhancement, PRIDE)
+Of particular importance, cognitive psychology faculty and students participate in the summer research program for underrepresented groups (Psychology Research Initiative in Diversity Enhancement, PRIDE)